madhavlab/imat/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from Saransh Shivhare during the development of this tool.
+This work is supported by Prasar Bharti, India's public broadcasting agency.

 # References